OpenCollaborationPlatform/OCP/docs/source/overview.rst

 .. |versioned_blocking| image:: ../images/full_app_versioned_blocking.png
 .. |layer_versioned_blocking| image:: ../images/layer_versioned_blocking.png

+You can extend this to very complex hirarchical structures, all deendend on how you want to let the user edit your data.

 Datastructure Markup Language
 -----------------------------

 OCP provides a custom markup language to create such datastructures and logic.
 They main building blocks you use are:

-* **Document**: A document is the container for all your custom types and logic.
-A document is basically your created database
+* **Documents**: A document is the container for all your custom types and logic, it contains all you need for collaboration.
+For each application state a instance of a document is created.
 * **Data objects**: Objects are the main building block for a hirarchical data structure withi the document.
 There are predefined ones like Map and List, and from those you build your own objects by combining and cutomizing them.
 * **Properties**: Each provided object has properties that define its behaviour.
 You can also add your own, eihter for cutomisation of your code or for data storage
 * **Functions**: You code custom functions within your objects, which are callable from other objects and directly from your application